 Remember to ask for help if you need it.
 Board members may be able to help with a portion of the application, especially getting letters of support.
 Your staff knows a lot about your organization and recipients.
 Call on them to help you make a narrative compelling.

 It should go without saying, but be sure to address the specific application requirements.
 If the application requires you to submit a 10-page narrative written in 12-point Times New Roman font, do that.
 We do not advise getting creative with the presentation of the application.
-Many funders won’t even read an application that exceeds the length requirement, so you’re not doing yourself any favors by ignoring the rules.
+Many funders won’t even read an application that exceeds the length requirement, so you’re not doing yourself any favors by trying to make your proposal stand out with unique fonts, colors or design elements.

-Before submitting the grant, get an independent review of the application.
+Before submitting the grant, seek an independent review of the application.
 Since you’re intimately involved with your organization, you may not be aware of weak spots in the narrative.
-The person reading the application is not familiar with your organization.
-That’s why you should look for holes in the narrative that would cause confusion.
+You need to identify holes in the narrative that would confuse someone who is not familiar with your organization

 You can hire a grant writer to help your organization win grants for nonprofits.
 But if you’d rather write grants yourself, we’d advise to learn more about the process from a grant writing professional.